SIMEXP/GCN_package/README.md

-# GCN_package
+# gcn_package
-The lab repository for GCN
+The lab repository for gcn